 In 2014, the group formalized itself as the NC Rural Health Leadership Alliance (NCRHLA) within the Foundation for Health Leadership & Innovation through funding from the National Rural Health Association (NRHA) and the Kate B. Reynolds Charitable Trust.
 NCRHLA is currently recognized by the NRHA as North Carolina’s state rural health association.

 The NCRHLA is a coordinated network of administrative leaders and experienced practitioners representing rural health organizations and individuals.
 NCRHLA improves the health of rural North Carolinians through education and strategic partnerships.

 Though still in development, NCRHLA aims to increase awareness of rural health issues by hosting workshops, distributing fact sheets, and maintaining a webpage with rural health resources.
 NCRHLA promotes collaboration among health agencies, health practitioners, and rural residents by connecting and convening health interests and coordinating forums and work groups to discuss and foster implementation of rural health solutions.

-The current work groups of the NCRHLA have formed around the priority areas detailed in the Rural Health Action Plan developed by the North Carolina Institute of Medicine’s Rural Health Task Force in 2014.
+The current work groups of the NCRHLA have formed around the priority areas detailed in the Rural Health Action Plan , developed by the North Carolina Institute of Medicine’s Rural Health Task Force in 2014, and other pertinent rural health issues.
 These work groups are: